vwheatle/SystemsProgramming-WarmUp/warmUp.md

 }
 ```

-My version is not inclusive of the end part of the line range.
-This can easily be changed, thankfully.
-As simple as changing line 32 to `if (currentLine >= startLine && currentLine <= endLine)`.
+This prints up to but not including the provided end line.
+Thankfully, that's easy to change if needed.

 ```text
 $ gcc -Werror -Wall -o lrange 11a-lrange.c